QianFuv/42177/README.md

 1. **Spinal Bone Detection**: YOLOv11-based object detection to locate spinal vertebrae
 2. **Cobb Angle Prediction**: Curve fitting and XGBoost regression to predict Cobb angles for scoliosis assessment
+3. **Severity Classification**: Automatic classification of scoliosis severity based on Cobb angles

 The Cobb angle is a standard measurement used by orthopedic surgeons to assess the severity of spinal curvature in conditions like scoliosis.
+The system classifies severity into four categories:
+- **Normal**: < 10°
+- **Mild**: 10° - 25°
+- **Moderate**: 25° - 45°
+- **Severe**: > 45°

 ## Project Structure